|Riding Style||All Mountain Freestyle|

 Approximate Weight– Very light!
 Pair this with some light bindings and you will have no issues on a super long chair ride.
 Very easy on the knees and ankles.
 It does feel like it could be fragile though as this is a problem with many super light boards.

-Edge Hold: The Rome Mod can hold an edge pretty well but the Mod Rocker with it’s extra something going on in the side cut (quick rip) along with the flat profile between the feet won out.
-It’s not an edgless board but the older camber boards with side cuts that don’t have an extra something going on usually loose these days to boards like the Mod Rocker when it comes to edge hold.
+Edge Hold: The Rome Mod can hold an edge pretty well but the Mod Rocker with it’s extra something going on in the sidecut (quick rip) along with the flat profile between the feet won out.
+It’s not an edgeless board but the older camber boards with side cuts that don’t have an extra something going on usually loose these days to boards like the Mod Rocker when it comes to edge hold.

 Flex– It’s pretty stiff in the middle but very soft at the tip and tail.
 Not bad for a butter or press when fooling around at slower speeds on the mountain.

 Jibbing- For a stiff board this does rather well.
-The 2 degree edge bevel allows you to have a little of each side of the park fence.
-The only issue is the light weight design comes at a cost.
-It just cant handle day after day of banging around in the jib park.
-It will destroy the board rather quick.
+The 2-degree edge bevel allows you to have a little of each side of the park fence.
+The only issue is the lightweight design comes at a cost.
+It just can’t handle day after day of banging around in the jib park.
+It will destroy the board rather quickly.